dbdesign-students-spring2024/5-database-design-shaw2065/README.md

     - Composite primary key: `assignment_id` and `section_id`
     - All non-key fields are not facts about any other non-key field.
-    - `due_date` and `relevant_reading` are all single-valued facts about the primary key.
-Each assignment for the specific section will have only one due date and only one relevant reading.
+    - `due_date` and `relevant_reading` are single-valued facts about the primary key.
+In one specific section, each assignment has only one due date and only one relevant reading.

 8. grade